 - Sanitary Sewer Main televising reports will be reviewed by the Engineering Department.
-Pictures of each individual sewer wye connection are available tonight or will be mailed to property owners with an evaluation of its condition.
-These pictures only show the point where the service connects to the city main.
-We still recommend televising service lines to check for possible problems throughout the remainder of the service. - If property owners are interested in participating in the program, we require that the entire sewer service be televised from the house out towards the street.
-Only if a problem is found within 10 feet of the city main, property owners may participate in the program.
-Any issues beyond 10 feet from the main, private sewer work cannot be included as part of the project. - Property owners can then decide if they wish to participate in the program at a maximum cost of \$1,300.
+Pictures of each individual sewer wye connection will be mailed to property owners with an evaluation of its condition. - If property owners are interested in participating in the program, we require that the entire sewer service be televised from the house out towards the street.

+• Property owners can then decide if they wish to participate in the program at a maximum cost of \$1,700.